 Fruits and vegetables are generally low in calories, which means they make great treats for pets on a diet.
 As for how much to feed a pet, I don't suggest a particular amount, as long as the vegetables or fruits make up no more than 20 to 25 percent of a dog's diet (if you are feeding a processed natural food) or 40 to 50 percent of a natural homemade diet.

 While vegetables can be consumed raw, steaming or sautéing are better alternatives.
 Spice things up with salt, pepper, turmeric, lemon, or just about any seasoning you like.
 There are exceptions, however—see "Foods to Avoid" below.

-Related: Your Guide To Growing Carrots
+Related: How To Plant Carrots

 Most dogs like carrots, either whole or cut into pieces.
 The tops of carrots can be fed whole to pet rabbits and rodents, or chopped fine and used as a topping on dog food.
 One compound found in carrots, falcarinol, has anticancer properties; another, beta-carotene, promotes healthy vision and also functions as an antioxidant to fight free radical cell damage.
 Carrots may also reduce the risk of heart disease.